LOADING ...

 Bắt đầu làm bài nào

-Well, once jolly swagmen* went their swags
+Well, once jolly swagmen* went humping their

-These days, junkies go on house-breaking jags
+days, jolly junkies go on house-breaking jags

-and to buy the poison they need
+and steal to buy the poison need

-And come a-Waltzing Matilda with me?
+And who'll come Matilda with me?

 And "Waltzing Matilda" no more.

-since they built the mine
+since they built the uranium

-And who'll come a-walting Matilda me?
+And who'll come Matilda with me?

 And "Waltzing Matilda" no more.

-and again and again, and again and
+and again and again, and and again

-We can watch our topsoil blow
+We can watch our topsoil away

-The is marching down to the sea
+The desert is marching to the sea

-from to shining shore
+from shore to shore

-We'll go waltzing no more
+We'll go Matilda no more

-Saturday night outside a King's hotel
+Saturday night outside a Cross hotel

-Hey Australia, what progress made!
+Hey Australia, what we've made!

 We've come a long way, since day